JakobDev/minecraft-launcher-lib/doc/command.rst

         "uuid": uuid of the user,
         "token": the accessToken,
         #This is optional
-        "jvmArguments": [], #The jvmArguments
+        "executablePath": "java", #The path to the java executable "jvmArguments": [], #The jvmArguments
         "launcherName": "minecraft-launcher-lib", #The name of your launcher "launcherVersion": "1.0", #The version of your launcher